philipsye/mobileye-project/README.md

 ## `phase 3:`
 * Estimating the distance to each detected traffic light from the camera picturing the images of interest, involving geometric and linear algebra calculations.

+## `phase 4:`
+* Integrating all previous parts into a functional and intuitive SW product.